23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 5. Spotlight your clothes on a clothing rack.

 When you hang your favorite ‘fits on a clothing rack, the storage item instantly doubles as decor.
-“My clothing rack is front-and-center in my bedroom and holds all my go-to pieces — it’s often the first thing I see in the morning when picking my outfit for the day,” said Nabihah Ahmad in her dorm tour.
+“My clothing rack is front-and-center in my bedroom and holds all my go-to pieces — it’s often the first thing I see in the morning,” said Nabihah Ahmad in her dorm tour.
 “I’m quite proud of my sense of style, so having my clothes artfully arranged and visible helps express my fashionable personality.
 The rack itself is minimalist and streamlined, aligning with my modern aesthetic.”

 Credit: Katie O'Driscoll